The Lounge Q+A: Chasidy Criswell, Massage Therapist

 Thank you for having me.

-Well, we’re excited.
+We’re excited.
 Look, it’s all heating up.
 Folks are joining, waving.
 We’re going to get into it.
 So, you are based in the Dallas area?

 Yes, I am.